 Pictures on this page show all of these options.

-Snow climb-- From Lake Marie, climb Marie Couloir, a short distance south of the Diamond, and then hike north to the summit.
-This is a more-than-honorable way of climbing the Diamond.
+Snow climbs-- From Lake Marie, climb Marie Couloir, a short distance south of the Diamond, and then hike north to the summit.
+Or hike a little more to the north to access the Lookout Couloirs and then hike south from the top of the one you climb.
+These are more-than-honorable ways of climbing the Diamond.

 Trail hike-- The third is to leave the Medicine Bow Trail while going to or from the summit of Medicine Bow Peak and walk over for 20-30 yards to peer down the sheer cliffs and steep couloirs.